CS207-Final-Project-Group-10/cs207-FinalProject/docs/milestone2.md

 ### External Dependencies

-Our external dependencies are listed in the file `requirements.txt`.
-The highlight by far is `numpy`.
-Our library is essentially an extension of `numpy`, and it has a strong dependency on it.
-For testing, we are dependent on `pytest` and `pytest-cov`.
-The remaining dependencies are routine.
-For a user who has the Anaconda python distribution, the only thing they should have to install is `pytest-cov`.
-For a user on `PyPI` once they have a stable `numpy` setup, all dependencies are very easy to install.
+The minimial set of external dependencies for `fluxions` are listed in `requirements.txt`.
+These dependencies include `numpy`, of which the `fluxions` package is essentially an extension, as well as `pytest` and `pytest-cov` for testing.

 ### Elementary Functions

-There were two guiding principles in the implementations of the elementary functions, i.e. basic mathematical functions that are analytically differentiable.
-The first one was to do the calculations of the derivative with pencil and paper first.
-The second one was to use the `numpy` implementations to do all the numerical calculations.
-As a corollary, we also chose to follow `numpy` naming conventions on a one to one basis.
-We ended up porting all of the mathematical functions in `numpy` where we thought porting made sense.
-The full list is here: https://docs.scipy.org/doc/numpy-1.15.0/reference/routines.math.html     As an example of some of the functions we skipped, `np.round` was omitted because it is not differentiable.
+The elementary function objects are all specific instances of the generic `DifferentiableFunction` class, which itself inherits from the Unop (and thus the Fluxions) class.
+These functions represent basic mathematical functions that are analytically differentiable.
+They are all defined around corresponding `numpy` implementations, which perform the actual numerical calculations.

-The list of elementary functions supported is as follows:
+The elementary functions supported are as follows:

 ​ Trigonometric Functions: `sin, cos, tan`